Relational Quadrilateralland. I. The Classical Theory: Configuration spaces and coordinate systems for smaller RPM's

 \subsection{4-stop metroland}

 { }

-4-stop metroland's shape space is the sphere $\mathbb{S}^2$, decorated as in Fig 2b).
-The configuration space here for distinguishable particles and in the plain shape case is the sphere, decorated with the physical interpretation of Figs \ref{Fig-4-Stop}c).
-All the lines in Fig 3c) to f) are lines of double collisions, D. The DD points are double double collisions (i.e. two separate double collisions) whilst the T points are triple collisions.
-At the level of configuration space geometry, the mirror-image-identification in space becomes inversion about the centre of the sphere.
-This gives rise to the real projective space, $\mathbb{RP}^2$ [Fig \ref{Fig-4-Stop}d)].
-Indistinguishability then involves quotienting out $S_4$ (permutations of the particles, which is isomorphic to the cube or octahaedron group acting on the DD's or the T's), as in Fig 3f).
-If there is no mirror-image identification, the quotienting out is rather by $A_4$ (even permutations of the particles, isomorphic to the group of the cube or the octahaedron excluding one reflection operation), as in Fig 3e).
+4-stop metroland's shape space is the sphere $\mathbb{S}^2$, decorated as in Fig \ref{Fig-4-Stop}b).
+The configuration space here for distinguishable particles and in the plain shape case is the sphere, decorated with the physical interpretation of Figs \ref{Fig-4-Stop}b) and c).
+All the lines in Fig \ref{Fig-4-Stop}b)) are lines of double collisions, D. The DD points are double double collisions (i.e. configurations containing two double collisions, each at a non-coincident place) whilst the T points are triple collisions (three of the point particles coincide in a single place).
+D, DD and T are all already meaningful at the topological level.
+At the metric level, each `unit cell' of this configuration space is decorated as per Fig \ref{Fig-4-Stop} with the net of more complicated notions of merger that having 4 particles affords.
+There are $\mM^{\tT}$ arcs (for which the fourth particle is at the COM of the other three) and $\mM^{\tD\tD}$ arcs.
+(For this the COM's of 2 pairs of particles coincide), as well as $\mM^{\tT} \bigcap \mD = \mM^{\tT}$D and $\mM^{\tD\tD} \bigcap \mM^{\tT} \bigcap \mD = \mM^*\mD$ points.
+These are also the types of merger present in quadrilateralland, though there of course their geometry as configuration space regions is more complicated.